 Don’t Flush Paper Towels, Baby Wipes Down Your Toilet

 In the UK, their largest wastewater service has warned consumers not to flush fatbergs down the toilet.
 A fatberg is a coagulated mass caused by non-biodegradable solid matter, such as grease, cooking fat, paper towels and wet wipes that get flushed down the toilet in place of toilet paper.
-If consumers start to use paper towels, baby wipes, or other paper products in place of toilet paper, it could wreak havoc on or drains, sewer line as well as our city’s mainline.
+If consumers start to use paper towels, baby wipes, or other paper products in place of toilet paper, it could wreak havoc on or drains, sewer lines as well as our city’s mainline.

 One Solution Is To Purchase A Bidet